davepinch/pinchy.cc/content/topics/places/king-county-forests/dockton-forest/official-website/kingcounty.gov.md

 excerpt: >-
   Dockton Forest, Dockton Natural Area, Dockton Park, and Maury Island Natural Area are 470 acres of contiguous properties with unique ecological features on Maury Island.
 All of the properties are connected by a network of 12 miles of soft-surface multi-use trails, including three miles dedicated for mountain bikes. mention of:
-  - Docton Natural Area
+  - Dockton Natural Area
-  - Docton Park
+  - Dockton Park
   - Maury Island Natural Area
 official website of: Dockton Forest
 type: website